New group therapy aims to rewrite harmful beliefs in psychosis

 Summary

-This study tests a 6-week group therapy program for adults with psychosis.
-The therapy focuses on changing negative core beliefs, which are thought to drive symptoms.
-Researchers want to see if the program is safe, feasible, and can improve beliefs and symptoms.
-All 38 participants will receive the therapy, with no comparison group.
+This study tests a 6-week group therapy program for adults with schizophrenia or related disorders.
+The therapy focuses on changing negative core beliefs (like feeling worthless or that others are dangerous) using compassion-focused techniques.
+The goal is to see if this approach is safe, feasible, and can reduce symptoms and improve recovery.
+All 38 participants will receive the therapy; there is no placebo group.

 Get updates